The Short Version

 This is perhaps the most important difference between the two apps.
 MoneyLion is a maze of interconnected products.
 Want the best Instacash limits?
 Open a RoarMoney account.
 Want RoarMoney without fees?
 Set up direct deposit.
 Want the full feature set?
 Subscribe to WOW membership at $19.99 per month.
 Each product has its own terms, its own fee structure, and its own requirements.
 The app feels like it was built by adding features on top of features without simplifying the underlying architecture.

-Kronos has one subscription tier for Kronos+ at $9.99 per month.
-That includes advances, crypto, savings, cashback, and gig tracking.
+Kronos has one subscription tier for Kronos Pro at $9.99 per month — or $5.99/week with a 3-day free trial if you want to test-drive Pro first.
+That includes earnings tools, crypto, savings, cashback, and gig tracking.
 No cross-product dependencies.
 No unlocking features by signing up for other features.
 The pricing page is one line, not a matrix.

 Zero-fee crypto vs limited crypto